pranu1300/AnomalyDetection/README.md

 >seasonal=25 (doesn't matter much for trend graph)<br>
 >trend = 1.5*(period)/(1-1.5/seasonal)<br>

-_None: The api requires the total input data to be of more than 2.5 weeks._
+_Note: The api requires the total input data to be of more than 2.5 weeks._

 Correlation between different variables is extraced using Spearman’s rank correlation coefficient method, which is a better approach for a non-gaussian data.
 Also this is superior to regular pearson’s method in terms of sensitivity to outliers.<br>